MicrosoftDocs/azure-reference-other/stream-analytics-docs/getmetadatapropertyvalue.md

 * Using `SELECT *` in your query causes duplicate columns.
 To prevent duplicate columns, list columns individually in your SELECT statement.

 * The alias you give your Metadata Property Value will be lowercase regardless of the casing used in your query.
 For example, `SELECT GetMetadataPropertyValue(ehInput, 'EventId') AS eventPrimaryKey` outputs as `eventprimarykey`.
 To preserve casing, use compatibility level 1.2.

+* This function does not work in portal preview results pane or Visual Studio/VS Code local query testing.
+It only works when job is running in public cloud.